Steely Dan’s début album is probably one of the best début albums of all time, though it hardly reflects their best work.

 There’s nowhere left to turn

-“Brooklyn (Owes the Charmer Under Me)” leaves me flat, in part due to the vocal, but in greater part because the song doesn’t have the strong flow of the others.
+“Brooklyn (Owes the Charmer Under Me)” leaves me flat, in part due to the vocals, but in greater part because the song doesn’t have the strong flow of the others.
 The same is true of “Change of the Guard,” a formulaic number without the power to overcome the formula.
 I find the album closer “Turn That Heartbeat Over Again” somewhat interesting for its diversity and shifting moods, but the diverse parts are too choppy and never form a satisfying whole.

 No one should expect a début album to be perfect and Can’t Buy a Thrill has its imperfections.
 What you’re really looking for in a début album is freshness, potential, something different and exciting.
 Steely Dan delivered all of that and more in Can’t Buy a Thrill, and if I had been alive back in the dark days of 1972, I would have waited with great anticipation for whatever Fagen and Becker came up with next.